 - Even over-the-counter cough medicines can cause changes in brain circuits if abused.

 Over time, drugs can change a person’s way of thinking, judging, and reacting.
-For example, drugs can block glutamate transmitters in the brain that affect learning.
+For example, drugs can block glutamate transmitters in the brain, affecting learning.
 MRI scans show significant chemical differences between the brains of addicted and non-addicted individuals.
 These imbalances can rewire the brain to prioritize drug use over all else.
 Thus, addiction can be seen as a preventable brain disease.

 What Factors Influence the Risk of Developing Addiction?

 Many factors play a role in determining whether someone will become addicted to a substance.
-Certain drugs such as methamphetamines have more addictive potential than others.
-The age when a person first starts using and the dosage of the substance taken are also significant risk factors.
+Certain drugs, such as methamphetamines, have more addictive potential than others.
+The age when a person first starts using and the dosage of the substance are also significant risk factors.

 The three major risk factors for addiction include:

-DNA plays a major role in a person’s risk of developing an addiction.
-People with a family history of addiction are more likely to become addicted themselves.
-Conversely, recent studies have revealed certain genes that provide a degree of resistance to the addictive effects of drugs.
+Genetics: DNA plays a significant role in a person’s risk of developing an addiction.
+People with a family history of addiction are more likely to become addicted.
+Conversely, recent studies have revealed specific genes that provide a degree of resistance to the addictive effects of drugs.

-These genetic differences explain why two people of the same age, gender, and ethnicity can abuse the same substance and one becomes addicted while the other does not.
-Gender, ethnicity, and co-occurring disorders can also alter a person’s risk of developing addiction.
+These genetic differences explain why two people of the same age, gender, and ethnicity can abuse the same substance and become addicted while the other does not.
+Gender, ethnicity, and co-occurring disorders can also alter a person’s risk of developing an addiction.

-In general, the earlier a person starts abusing drugs, the more likely they will develop addiction.
-The risk is especially high for adolescents, whose brains have not fully developed judgment, critical thinking, and control skills.
+Age: The earlier a person starts abusing drugs, the more likely they will develop an addiction.
+The risk is especially high for adolescents whose brains have not fully developed judgment, critical thinking, and control skills.

 How Can I Prevent My Loved One from Developing a Drug Addiction?

 Substance addiction is preventable.
-Aside from genetics, parents and role models can have a powerful influence on a person’s environmental and developmental factors.
+Aside from genetics, parents and role models can influence a person’s environmental and developmental factors.
 Parents and teachers should educate children about the risks of drug abuse and give them the tools to make sound decisions.